Random Running and Coaching Thoughts

 Be Yourself

 If you are a coach, bring your unique personality to coaching.
 Don't try to copy another coach's style.
-Learn from others, assess your strengths and weaknesses, and go find people to help cover your weaknesses in your coaching practice.
+Learn from others, assess your strengths and weaknesses, and find people to help cover your weaknesses in your coaching practice.
 Always check your ego at the door by finding others to help you where you struggle.

 I am the loudest coach I know.
-My athletes can hear me across the track telling them to work on their form.
+My athletes hear me across the track telling them to work on their form.
 Other coaches are quiet and would fail with this approach.
 Be who you were meant to be and explain “the why” behind your style to the people you serve.

 Innovation Starts With Coaches